ErrorTzy/writings/papers/WS_Draft.md

 This principle also applies to acceptance (i.e. It is impossible for someone to accept oneself to not be a rational agent), but I will focus on belief in the rest of the paper unless specified otherwise.
 Anyway, the upshot is, it is impossible for us to really adopt a theory that eliminates rational agency.

 Here, "philosophical reflection" roughly refers to activities such as examining and revising one's beliefs, analyzing arguments, and choosing between competing theories.
 The condition "for a person capable of philosophical reflection" is to rule out certain exotic counterexamples.
 For instance, someone who has been so thoroughly brainwashed that their only possible belief is "I am not a rational agent" would not qualify as a counterexample.
-I assume all readers who have already made it here are automatically capable of philsosophical reflection.
+I assume all readers who have already made it here are automatically capable of philosophical reflection.

 What I mean by "rational" here is a minimal sense of means-end coherence.
 For example, someone who wills their hand to rise but randomly cause their leg going up would lack this coherence.
 Thus, even if this randomness could somehow count as agency, it wouldn't be rational agency in the relevant sense.